Extremity angiography is a test used to see the arteries in the hands, arms, feet, or legs. It is also called peripheral angiography.

 - Injury to the nerves at the needle puncture site

 - Injury to the blood vessels being tested

 There is low-level radiation exposure.
-However, most experts feel that the risk of most x-rays low compared with benefits.
-Pregnant women and children are more sensitive to the risks of the x-ray.
+However, most experts feel that the risk for most x-rays is low compared with benefits.
+Pregnant women and children are more sensitive to the risks for the x-ray.

 Angiography of the extremity; Peripheral angiography; Lower extremity angiogram; Peripheral angiogram; Arteriography of the extremity; PAD - angiography; Peripheral artery disease - angiography

 American Heart Association website.
 Peripheral angiogram. www.heart.org/en/health-topics/peripheral-artery-disease/symptoms-and-diagnosis-of-pad/peripheral-angiogram#.WFkD__l97IV.
 Updated October 2016.
 Accessed January 18, 2019.

 Desai SS, Hodgson KJ.
 Endovascular diagnostic technique.
 In: Sidawy AN, Perler BA, eds.
 Rutherford's Vascular Surgery and Endovascular Therapy.
 9th ed.
 Philadelphia, PA: Elsevier; 2019:chap 60.

 Harisinghani MG, Chen JW, Weissleder R. Vascular imaging.
 In: Harisinghani MG, Chen JW, Weissleder R, eds.
 Primer of Diagnostic Imaging.
 6th ed.
 Philadelphia, PA: Elsevier; 2019:chap 8.